Frequently Asked Questions

 What is Set for Life and how does it work?

-Set for Life is a unique Australian lottery that pays the top prize as $20,000 per month for 20 years, totalling $4.8 million.
-Players choose 8 numbers from 1-37 plus 2 Life Numbers from 1-10.
-Draws occur every night at 8:30 PM AEST.
-The monthly payment structure provides sustained financial security rather than a lump sum.
+Set for Life pays the top prize as $20,000 per month for 20 years ($4.8 million total).
+You pick 8 numbers from 1-37 plus 2 Life Numbers from 1-10.
+Draws run every night at 8:30 PM AEST.
+Instead of a single lump sum, you get steady monthly payments.

 Can I buy Australian lottery tickets online?